What are myostatin inhibitors?

 Are myostatin inhibitors safe?

-Clinical trials suggest that these drugs are generally safe, although there are potential risks with their use.
+It’s too soon to tell.
+Clinical trials evaluating the safety and efficacy of these drugs are underway.
 They are not yet FDA-approved.
-They are banned by the World Antidoping Agency.
+They are banned by the World Anti-Doping Agency.

 Do myostatin inhibitor supplements actually work?

-It is unclear whether myostatin inhibitor supplements actually work.
-There are animal studies that showed efficacy.
+It is unclear whether myostatin inhibitor supplements work.
+There are animal studies that show efficacy.
 However, some clinical trials did not show benefits or were stopped early for safety reasons.

 Side effects of myostatin inhibitors

 Based on their mechanism of action, it is possible these drugs will weaken tendons and reduce bone density.
-Muscle spasms may occur.
-Some of these drugs cause bleeding disorders (nosebleeds, bleeding gums), and vascular damage.
-The thickness of the heart’s wall my increase due to an increase in the mass of cardiac muscles.
-There is a risk that increasing muscle mass may lead to fibrosis and blood supply issues that will affect muscle function.
+Muscle spasms can occur.
+Some of these drugs cause bleeding disorders (nosebleeds and bleeding gums) and vascular damage.
+The thickness of the heart’s wall might increase due to an increase in the mass of cardiac muscles.
+There is a risk that increasing muscle mass can lead to fibrosis and blood supply issues that will affect muscle function.

 Do myostatin inhibitors interact with other medications or supplements?